Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that reverse its input
+script that removes all letteer c and C